Home

 signed his name with an "X"

 As an adult, Henry had light brown hair and blue eyes.
-In the early 1830s, when in his 20s, he married his first cousin, Mary (nicknamed "Polly") Younkin (1815-1886), the daughter of "Yankee John" and Nancy (Hartzell) Younkin.
+In the early 1830s, when in his 20s, he married his mother's first cousin, Mary "Polly" Younkin (1815-1886), the daughter of "Yankee John" and Nancy (Hartzell) Younkin.

-Their 11 children primarily were named after their mother's siblings, among them: John Minerd, Ephraim Minerd, Chauncey "Chance" Miner, Henry Harrison Minerd, Susan Birch, Andrew Jackson Miner, Nancy Farabee, Sarah Minerd, Elias Minor, Jacob Minerd and Catherine Bedillion
+Together they produced a family of 11 children, primarily named for Polly's siblings, among them -- John Minerd, Ephraim Minerd, Chauncey "Chance" Miner, Henry Harrison Minerd, Susan Birch, Andrew Jackson Miner, Nancy Farabee, Sarah Minerd, Elias "Eli" Minor, Jacob Minerd and Catherine "Kate" Bedillion

 The fates of son John, Henry Harrison and daughter Sarah are lost to history.
 Son Henry was born mentally disabled, or to use the term of the times, "idiotic."